 I miss my friends who lost their lives that day.

-Please God, bless their families and all those who lost loved ones, and the brave Americans who have made the ultimate sacrifice protecting us, and the many who still work to keep us safe.
+Please, God, bless their families and all those who lost loved ones, the brave Americans who have made the ultimate sacrifice protecting us, and the many who still work to keep us safe.

 Everyone Has A Story

-Every person remembers exactly where they were, what they were doing on the day that changed history.
+Every person remembers precisely where they were, and what they were doing on the day that changed history.

 I have wanted to write this story down for 17 years but just couldn’t do it.
 Now my children will have it to pass on to their children.